tum-pbs/pbdl-book/diffphys-discuss.md

 Discussion
 =======================

-The training via differentiable physics as described so far allows us to integrate full numerical simulations into the training of deep neural networks.
+To summarize, the training via differentiable physics (DP) as described so far allows us to integrate full numerical simulations into the training of deep neural networks.
-As a consequence, this let's the networks learn to interact with these simulations.
+As a consequence, this let's the networks learn to _interact_ with these simulations.
 While we've only hinted at what could be achieved via DP approaches it is nonetheless a good time to discuss some additional properties, and summarize the pros and cons.